 code

 There’s a little button in the very bottom left - “Open a Remote Window”.
-Thru it, another dialog opens, allowing to select which remote to connect to.
-Recall our git
+Through it, another dialog opens, allowing to select which remote to connect to.
+Recall our git ssh host - use that.

 Setting up intellisense (go to definition, find references, etc)

-- If you installed Microsoft’s VSCode, you’re all set.
+• Then, if you installed Microsoft’s VSCode, you’re all set.

 ctags -R --fields=+nKz